 Another disadvantage of pellet grills is that they are limited in size.
 This means that they may not be suitable for cooking large items, such as turkeys or roasts.

 Pellet grills require electricity to operate.
 If you are using a pellet grill at a campsite, you will need to bring along a generator.
-It require a 110-volt outlet.
+It requires a 110-volt outlet.

 Another disadvantage of pellet grills is that they produce a lot of ash.
 This can be a problem if you are not diligent about cleaning the grill after each use.
 The ashes can also build up on the grates and in the cooking area, which can affect the taste of your food.